JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 #.quit #when you are done!
 ```

-See also how cool your sqlite DB looks:
+See also how cool your sqlite DB looks: *You can use [Ui Tools with DBs](https://jalcocert.github.io/JAlcocerT/databases-101/#database-management--gui-tools)*

 ```sh
 # Watch database size grow